 Yacht Charter Itinerary Nassau to Exuma Islands to Nassau, Bahamas

-Board your yacht in Nassau after being met by your crew at the airport with a private transfer to cruise 34 miles to another world.
-There are more than 700 islands in The Bahamas, with the Exuma chain reaching 120 miles south.
-Enjoy lunch while cruising south to Highbourne Cay to anchor for the night.
+Board your charter yacht to begin this yacht charter itinerary in Nassau after being met by your crew at the airport with a private transfer, and cruise 34 miles to another world.
+There are more than 700 islands in The Bahamas, with the Exuma Island chain reaching 120 miles south.
+Enjoy lunch prepared by your onboard yacht charter Chef while cruising south to Highbourne Cay to anchor for the night.

-Spend the day anchored at Highbourne Cay.
-Spend the day having fun, with snorkeling, water toys, swimming, and enjoying the beaches.
-This is a great spot to jump in the tender and head out fishing, perhaps for fresh catch for dinner.
+Spend the day anchored at Highbourne Cay, having fun in the sun, perhaps snorkeling, using the charter yacht water toys, swimming, and enjoying the beaches.
+This is a great spot to jump in the charter yacht tender and head out fishing, perhaps for fresh catch for dinner to be prepared by your onboard charter Chef.
 Everywhere are beautiful shades of crystal clear warm water in various hues of blue and green.
 Overnight on anchor.

 Visit Rachel’s Bubble Bath, a lagoon on the north end, and the island’s nicest spot, which borders Conch Cut, an “inlet” from Exuma Sound, along the southern boundary of the Exuma Cays Land and Sea Park.
 The lagoon is fed by water from the Sound which breaks over a notch in the lava rocks, causing bubbles to form on the surface, hence, the name “Bubble Bath”.

-Throughout the island is a vast system of trails, and south on the island is the Bat Cave.
-For an energetic hike, climb Compass Peak, which at 92 feet from sea level is the highest point of the island for a great view.
+Throughout the island is a vast system of trails, and on the southern end of the island is the Bat Cave.
+For an energetic hike, climb Compass Peak, which at 92 feet from sea level is the highest point of the island and offers a great view.
 Overnight on anchor.

-Enjoy a lazy tropical breakfast before cruising to Staniel Cay where you can visit its quaint settlement of brightly colored houses.
+Enjoy a lazy tropical breakfast before cruising to Staniel Cay where the harbor is ringed by a settlement of brightly colored houses.
 There is so much to do in this area that spending two days here is so easy to do.

-Cruise in the ship’s tender from Staniel Cay to Big Major Cay to visit and feed the swimming piggies.
-After, spend time swimming, enjoying snorkeling, the beaches, the water slide and the water toys.
+Cruise in the charter yacht’s tender from Staniel Cay to Big Major Cay to visit and feed the swimming piggies.
+After, spend time swimming, enjoying snorkeling, walking along the beaches, perhaps shelling and all of the charter yacht water toys.

-After breakfast, cruise to Warderick Wells, headquarters of the Exuma Land and Sea Park, where you’ll be greeted by an amazing display of different water colors and sand banks upon approach.
-Snorkeling is excellent on nearby reefs.
+After breakfast, cruise to Warderick Wells, headquarters of the Exuma Land and Sea Park, where you’ll be greeted by an amazing display of different water colors swirling over the shallow sand banks upon approach.
+Snorkeling is excellent here on nearby reefs.

 After there is so much to do and see in the Exuma Land and Sea Park.
 On shore, check out the sperm whale skeleton on the beach and enjoy the park’s four miles of walking trails.
-Legend has it a ship carrying missionaries once wrecked off this island and the locals swear on moonlit nights a ghostly congregation can be heard singing hymns.
-Listen for them as you dine al fresco.
+Legend has it that a ship carrying missionaries once wrecked off this island and the locals swear on moonlit nights a ghostly congregation can be heard singing hymns.
+Listen for them as you dine al fresco on the top deck of your charter yacht.
 Overnight on anchor.

 In the morning cruise to uninhabited Hawksbill Cay, one of the prettiest cays in the Exumas Land and Sea Park.
 Walk along the beautiful expanse of beaches and climb the large hill for a panoramic view of the anchorage.
-In the afternoon hike the trails to explore ruins of Loyalist plantations dating from 1783 and enjoy a picnic lunch.
+In the afternoon hike the trails to explore ruins of Loyalist plantations dating from 1783 and enjoy a picnic lunch prepared by your onboard yacht Chef.

-Leave early around 8:00am to return to Nassau to disembark in Nassau around 12:00noon for a flight home.
+Leave early around 8:00am to return to Nassau to disembark your charter yacht around 12:00noon for a flight home.

 Staniel Cay Yacht Club: Staniel Cay, More Upscale.
 Reservations required the day of dining, two seating’s, dinner selection required by 3:00pm, each entrée includes soup, salad, entrée, desert